agentcommunity/AgentInterfaceDiscovery/README.md

 -   `pnpm install`: Install all dependencies.
 -   `pnpm build`: Build all packages in the monorepo.
 -   `pnpm -F @aid/core run schema:generate`: Regenerate the canonical JSON schema.
--   `pnpm -F @aid/core run build:examples`: Update the web UI samples from the `examples` directory.
+-   `pnpm -F @aid/core run build:examples`: Update the web UI samples from the [`packages/examples`](./packages/examples) directory.
 -   `pnpm -F aid-generator dev`: Run the web UI in development mode.

 The `build:examples` script is critical for the web UI.
-It reads all configs from `/packages/examples`, cleans them, and generates an `index.json`.
+It reads all configs from [`/packages/examples`](./packages/examples), cleans them, and generates an `index.json`.
 The web UI dynamically fetches this index to populate its "Load Sample" dropdown, ensuring the examples are always in sync with the canonical configurations.

 ## Web UI (`packages/web/aid-generator`)